Anatoly1010/Atomize/readme.md

 	python3 atomize /path/to/experimental/script

-The text editor used for editing  can be specified in atomize/config.ini
+The text editor used for editing can be specified in atomize/config.ini.
+The Telegram bot token and message chat ID can be specified in the same file.

 2. [Liveplot](https://github.com/PhilReinhold/liveplot) Author: Phil Reinhold